-The sense and sensibility of Jane Austen enters the digital age through an interactive exhibition designed by Monash University Art, Design and Architecture students, hosted by Library at the Dock in Melbourne from Monday 5 June.
+The sense and sensibility of Jane Austen enters the digital age through an interactive exhibition designed by Monash University Art, Design and Architecture students.

-The exhibition titled, Jane Austen, By a Lady, explores the life, times and books of Jane Austen and links her texts to the world of 250 years ago.
+Jane Austen, By a Lady explores the life, times and books of Jane Austen and links her texts to the world of 250 years ago.

 Innovative multimedia designed by the students, transport the visitor back to the history, culture, geography and lifestyle of the late 18th and early 19th century.
 Virtual reality and animations are just some of the inventive media used.